malc-u/fostoria/README.md

 ### Design choices

 The color scheme that was chosen is a light theme that would not be overwhelming and will nicely present photos.
-There are only couple subtle colors to contemplate main content and distingiush items on the page.
+There are only couple subtle colors to contemplate main content and distinguish items on the page.
 However first and foremost the intention was to emphasize the work of the artist and not web design.
-Page was designed in such way to be light, plain and simple thus showcasing landcapes captured on the photographs.
+Page was designed in such way to be light, plain and simple thus showcasing landscapes captured on the photographs.

 ### Wireframes